SoftwareAG/universalmessaging-server-docker-samples/README.md

 	docker exec umcontainer runUMTool.sh ListChannels -rname=nsp://localhost:9000

-Note:

-Using runUMTool.sh, the RealmInformationCollector tool can't collect the information related to the instance manager as the instance manager component is not present in the image.
-So when you are using this RealmInformationCollector tool to collect the information related to the realm server, use the option "-exclude=instancemgr" to avoid errors related to the instance manager.

 Log files
 =========
 Docker treats anything emitted on the console by a contained process as